gary1leech/hello-world/README.md

 # hello-world
 My first git hub
-This ais an edit to the editme branch of my first github
+This is an edit to the editme branch of my first github